-(2 units) MIS 1701
+(2 units) MIS 2718

-Introduction to Management Science (2 units) Management science incorporates both the formulation of mathematical models that encapsulate real world management problems, and the development and application of algorithms or techniques that aim to provide solutions to these problems.
+Management science incorporates both the formulation of mathematical models that encapsulate real world management problems, and the development and application of algorithms or techniques that aim to provide solutions to these problems.
 The specific topics covered include linear programming, network optimisation, inventory - theory and applications, optimisation theory, applications of optimisation software and spreadsheets, graphical applications and management of databases.